Title-1

 Florida Gifted Education Resources

-- Rule 6A-6.03019, F.A.C. — Special Instructional Programs for Students Who Are Gifted (identification)
+- Rule 6A-6.03019, F.A.C. — Special Instructional Programs for Students Who Are Gifted (eligibility, Plan A, Plan B)

-- Rule 6A-6.030191, F.A.C. — Development of Educational Plans for Exceptional Students Who Are Gifted
+- Rule 6A-6.030191, F.A.C. — Development of Educational Plans for Exceptional Students Who Are Gifted (EP requirements)

 - Rule 6A-4.01791, F.A.C. — Specialization Requirements for the Gifted Endorsement

-- Resource Guide for the Education of Gifted Students in Florida (FLDOE PDF)
+- FLDOE — Resource Guide for the Education of Gifted Students in Florida (PDF)

 Call +1 (203) 680-8301 · Email [email protected]